Ballerina (2016 film): Critical response

 On review aggregator website Rotten Tomatoes, the original version of the film holds an approval rating of 75% based on 32 reviews, with an average rating of 5.7/10.
 The critical consensus reads, "Ballerinas rich setting and beautifully animated dance sequences elevate a solidly crafted all-ages adventure with a surprising amount of colorful flair."
 On French entertainment information website AlloCiné, the film has an average grade of 3.5/5, based on 17 critics.
 On Rotten Tomatoes, the US version of the film, entitled Leap!, has an approval rating of 53% based on 91 reviews, with an average rating of 4.86/10.
 The critical consensus for the US version reads, "From its bland story to its unremarkable animation, Leap! does little to distinguish itself from a long list of like-minded – and superior – family-friendly alternatives."
 On Metacritic, which assigns a normalized rating to reviews, the film has a weighted average score 48 out of 100, based on 18 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Melissa Stewart of Insights magazine of Australia called the film "a heart-warming adventure. ...
 With the animation capturing the elegance of ballet, it is hard not to be mesmerised by the pirouettes and grand jetés. ...
 [Félicie's] journey will resonate with for anyone who has experienced the sting of failure and trying to figure out how to bounce back.
 All of this occurs while humour is trickled throughout the movie making it enjoyable for kids and parents alike. ...
 [T]he themes of fighting for your passion and dreams is timeless."
 Mike McCahill of The Guardian wrote: "It's attentively, attractively designed – with a real eye for the light hitting the buildings of a city under construction – but a shade more Black Swan in its DNA might have made the happy ending less inevitable and its pep less repetitive."
 Matt Zoller Seitz of RogerEbert.com gave the film one and a half out of four stars, criticizing its numerous "3-D animation clichés" which he said spoil the potential of its original premise, stating that "The best thing about [Leap!] is its portrayal of the dance world, then and now, as both exhilarating and cruel. ...
 But [the film] doesn't seem to grasp how special these elements are ... it keeps wasting [Félicie's] time (and ours) with theoretically comic or suspenseful subplots that we've seen done many times before, with considerably more wit and feeling".

+Planned sequel and series

+An animated film sequel began production in June 2026, with Laurent Zeitoun, the screenwriter, directing.
+Release is planned for late 2029, and a television series is also planned.